Eknathreddy09/tap-operators-workshop/workshop/content/exercises/08-accelerators.md

 ![Spring](images/spring.png)

 ###### Extract the generated zip file and upload the content into a new repo. create a new repo with name as {{ session_namespace }}-acc

 ###### Add the accelearor.yaml file to the root folder of repo as shown below

 ```execute
 cat accelerator.yaml
 ```

+Optional: After you’ve downloaded the ZIP file, expand it and modify the code using any IDE.

 ![Git repo](images/acc-3.png)